Nicolai Abraham Holten: Personal life

+Johanne (Hanne) Cathrine Kirstine Holten, née Mangor.

 Holten married Johanne (Hanne) Cathrine Kirstine Mangor (2 May 1778 – 20 November 1869) in the Church of the Holy Ghost in Copenhagen on 15 May 1799.
 She was a daughter of country doctor in Næstved and later city doctor (stadsfysikus) in Copenhagen C. E. Mangor (1739–1801) and Marie Elisabeth Mangor née Klagenberg (1743–1823).

 Nicolai and Cathrine Holten had four children, one son and three daughters.
 Hans Christian Holten became a vicar of the parishes of Skuldelev and Selsø.
 Sophie Holten married the folklorist Just Mathias Thiele.
 The two other daughters did not survive childhood.
 Sophie Holten's daughters Ida and Anna grew up in their grandparent's home from the time they were five and three years old after their mother's death in 1835.

 Holten owned the Gustmeyer House in Copenhagen.
 He sold it when he was appointed director of Øresund Customs House in 1839.

 He died on 12 May 1850.
 He was buried from St. Olaf's Church and interred at Assistens Cemetery.